aldopando/BellabeatCaseStudy/README.md

     - minuteSleep: there are 3 out of 25 participants that are missing sleep data in one of the two datasets.
 However, this represents a small portion of the overall available sample (although the sample size itself is smaller than what is statistically recommended to fairly represent a population), we will merge the datasets to include only the users who are present in both datasets, resulting in a final sample of 22 participants.
     - calories, intensities, METs and Steps: there are 3 out of 25 participants who are missing data across these tables in one of the two datasets.
 Nevertheless, this does not represent a major issue in terms of completeness within the available sample.
 Therefore, we will merge the datasets to include only the users who are present in both datasets, resulting in a final sample of 32 participants.

 15. I merged the next tables from the two datasets to get the new merged tables.
+[Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/Merging.md#merging-tables) you will find the file with the queries performed to merge the tables.

     | Table || Result |
     | --- | --- | --- |